ProxiBlue/vagrant_m2_vuestorefront/readme.md

-# Magento 2 Vagrant + Docker [ Vue Store Front - WIP ] development environment
+# Magento 2 Vagrant + Docker [ Vue Store Front ] development environment

+## A Work in Progress

+This is a local development environment, to make working with magento 2 and vueStorefront a bit easier to get up and running, in a repeatable, self contained environment.

 ## Requirements